Twin-lead

-Twin-lead cable is a two-conductor flat cable used as a balanced transmission line to carry radio frequency (RF) signals.
-It is constructed of two stranded or solid copper or copper-clad steel wires, held a precise distance apart by a plastic (usually polyethylene) ribbon.
-The uniform spacing of the wires is the key to the cable's function as a transmission line; any abrupt changes in spacing would reflect some of the signal back toward the source.
+Twin lead cable is a two-conductor flat cable used as a balanced transmission line to carry radio frequency (RF) signals.
+It is constructed of two, stranded copper wires, or solid copper-clad steel wires.
+The wires are held a fixed distance apart by a plastic ribbon that is a good insulator at radio frequencies (usually polyethylene).
+It is also called (two wire) ribbon cable.
+The uniform spacing of the wires is the key to the cable's function as a transmission line: Any abrupt change in spacing would cause some of the signal to reflect back toward the source, rather than passing through.
 The plastic also covers and insulates the wires.
-It is available with several different values of characteristic impedance, the most common type is 300 ohm.